Saiesha10/CauseConnect/README.md

 # 🌍 **CauseConnect**

 **CauseConnect** is a full-stack web platform built to bridge the gap between **NGOs, donors, and volunteers**.
-It enables users to explore NGOs, participate in events, make donations, and manage causes seamlessly — powered by **React, Express, GraphQL, Prisma, PostgreSQL, and Firebase Authentication**.
+It enables users to explore NGOs, participate in events, make donations, and manage causes seamlessly — powered by **React, Express, GraphQL, Prisma, PostgreSQL, and JWT Auth**.